Sunburn

 Sunburn is a form of radiation burn that affects living tissue, such as skin, that results from an overexposure to ultraviolet (UV) radiation, usually from the Sun.
 Common symptoms in humans and other animals include red or reddish skin that is hot to the touch or painful, general fatigue, and mild dizziness.
 Other symptoms include blistering, peeling skin, swelling, itching, and nausea.
 Excessive UV radiation is the leading cause of (primarily) non-malignant skin tumors, which in extreme cases can be life-threatening.
-Sunburn is an inflammatory response in the tissue triggered by direct DNA damage by UV radiation.
-When the cells' DNA is overly damaged by UV radiation, type I cell-death is triggered and the tissue is replaced.
+Sunburn is an inflammatory response in the tissue triggered by the nucleic acid damage caused by UV radiation.

 Sun protective measures like sunscreen and sun protective clothing are widely accepted to prevent sunburn and some types of skin cancer.
 Special populations, including children, are especially susceptible to sunburn and protective measures should be used to prevent damage.